Christian Yelich Preview, Player Props: Brewers vs. Phillies

 Christian Yelich At The Plate

-- Among qualified batters in MLB play, he ranks 20th in batting average, 15th in on-base percentage, and 60th in slugging.
+- Among the qualifying hitters in MLB, he ranks 26th in batting average, 16th in on-base percentage, and 61st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.